LinuxForHealth/CsvToFHIR/docs/datacontract.md

 - streamType is either historical or live

 ### FileDefinition
 The top-level key within a FileDefinition serves as the FileDefinition name.
-This name is matched against the input CSV file using either string match (case-insensitive) or regex (case-sensitive) [see general.regexFilenames setting]
+This name is matched against the input CSV file using either string match (case-insensitive) or regex (case-sensitive) [see general.regexFilenames setting].

-Two methods of providing a fileDefinition for a file are supported; inline and external
+Two methods of providing a fileDefinition for a file are supported; inline and external.

 #### Inline
 Provided as the value of the filename pattern key